 It is however important to note that in certain cases, anti-abuse provisions may be applicable.
 The Dutch Tax Authorities may for example ignore a sale followed by a buyback, if the transactions take place within a timeframe of three months, which starts before the reference date and ends after the reference date.
-The only exception is in cases where you can make it plausible that the transaction had a business reason.
+The only exception is in cases where you can demonstrate that the transaction had valid business reasons.
 Restrictions also apply for certain dealings between a director-substantial shareholder and his limited liability company.
 Discuss this with your advisor beforehand.